 Power it on up and enjoy your new LED whatever color you choose to use.

-you are now another step closer to getting rid of those ugly stock LEDs.
+You are now one step closer to getting rid of those ugly stock speaker lights.